Postdoctoral Fellow, Philosophy, University of Toronto

 Hegel's institutionalization of ethical life (Sittlichkeit) into the spheres of the family, civil society, and the state is regarded as among his most important contributions to philosophy.
 In this study, I show that Hegel understands institutions to be rational social forms.
 Institutions, such as marriage, the corporation, and sovereignty, are concrete forms that order social life according to its immanent telos, the realization of human freedom.

 For Hegel, I argue, institutions must be understood ontologically (Chapter 3) and normatively (Chapter 4).
-In doing so, he unifies the two institutional paradigms that precede him: the French institutional tradition, exemplified by Montesquieu and Rousseau, and the German one, represented by Gustav Hugo and Kant (Chapter 1).
-Hegel's use of the concept of institutions across his published writings is also examined (Chapter 2).
+In doing so, he unifies the two institutional paradigms that precede him: the French institutional tradition, exemplified by Montesquieu and Rousseau, and the German one, represented by Gustav Hugo and Kant (Chapters 1 and 2).

-Normatively, Hegel combines institutionality, that institutions are transcendental conditions of human sociality, and institutional rationality, that institutions have as their telos the realization of human freedom.
+Normatively, institutions are both transcendental conditions of human sociality and teleological conditions of human freedom.
 Challenging the prevailing readings of normativity in Hegel, I argue that Hegel distinguishes between two kinds of institutional critique.
-The first is scientific or philosophical critique, which has a limited scope and derives from the concept of the institution in question.
-The second is political critique, which is wider-sweeping and derives from one's membership in an ethical community, but is always open to contestation by other members, and so cannot achieve certainty.
+The first is scientific critique, which has a limited scope and derives from the concept of the institution in question.
+The second is political critique, which is wider-sweeping and derives from one's membership in an ethical community, but is always open to contestation by others, and so cannot achieve certainty.
 By distinguishing between these two forms of institutional critique, Hegel limits science to make room for politics.

 Hegel's institutional theory should be compelling to us today, I conclude, because it accounts for the nature, necessity, and objectivity of institutions in human life and provides a normative foundation for social critique.
 Appreciating Hegel's theory will aid us in rethinking institutions and inspire new directions in social research.

 My pedagogy centers on the practice of writing, which I support with regular, low-stakes writing assignments, scaffolded assignments, in-class writing exercises, and metacognitive reflections on writing practice.
-For more information, see the sample syllabi below.
+For more information, see my statement of teaching.

 International Hobbes Association, Eastern APA, New York, NY (1/2024)